polyglot-compiler/JLang/jdk/README.md

 --------

 The Makefile in this directory will:
-(1) Extract JDK source files from the tracked zip file.
+(1) Extract JDK source files from the tracked zip file.<br>
 (2) Apply PolyLLVM-specific patches to work around a few unsupported features such as reflection and threads.
-These patches should be removed as the corresponding features are implemented.
+These patches should be removed as the corresponding features are implemented.<br>
-(3) Use PolyLLVM to compile the JDK Java source files down to LLVM IR.
+(3) Use PolyLLVM to compile the JDK Java source files down to LLVM IR.<br>
-(4) Use clang to compile LLVM IR down to object files.
+(4) Use clang to compile LLVM IR down to object files.<br>
 (5) Use clang to link object files from the JDK into a shared library.

 Notes
 -----

 - In addition to direct source patches, there is also a file called `jdk-method-filter.txt`, which PolyLLVM uses to filter out about a dozen methods and field initializers that cause problems due to differences between PolyLLVM and javac.
 The file has a comment for each method explaining why the method causes issues.
 This takes advantage of Polyglot's `-method-filter` flag.

+- At the time of writing, we use the `Main.java` file here in order to compile only the slice of the JDK that is required for a Hello World program.
+This slice is quite large (1000+ files), and includes many of the most important JDK classes.